 When you walk on the streets of the Philippines, you will easily encounter stalls selling Turons.
 It is a fabulous recipe with bananas as the main ingredient.
 People will deep-fry it in a lumpia wrapper and cover it with a layer of brown sugar.

 You can enjoy Turon as a midday snack.
-It first appeared in areas near plantain fields in the Philippines and gradually became a typical dish throughout the country.
+It first appeared in areas near plantain fields in the Philippines.
+Its popularity can be attributed to the simplicity, which is due to the availability of cheap and abundant ingredients.

 Let’s give Turon a try to understand more about its taste.